Spotify and Other Streaming Services for Commercial Use

 If you listen to your own music on a break, away from customers, this does not constitute a public performance, so you do not need to worry about using your personal Spotify playlist.
 If you think these playlists are something your customers would enjoy, get Spotify for Business and you can transfer your personal playlists over and play them legally, to create a great atmosphere in your establishment.

-Business to Consumer vs. Business
+Business to Consumer vs. Business to Business

 In general, services like Spotify, Apple Music, Amazon, iTunes, SoundCloud, Pandora, and Last.fm are music platforms for individual consumers (business to consumer).
 Typically, they are free or have a reasonably flat monthly fee, allowing users unlimited listening.